 Perhaps it was the sweet and long-lasting aroma of the coffee that keeps me going back to the same café.
 For the past 5 years, I witnessed the evolution of Club Espresso, the cafe that first introduce me to the coffee drinking culture in South Korea.
-It is also the cafés that wow-ed me with its quality espresso extractions and the strong, intense mouthfeel that perhaps, none of the cafés in Seoul can duplicate.
+It is also the cafés that wow-ed me with their quality espresso extractions and the strong, intense mouthfeel that perhaps, none of the cafés in Seoul can duplicate.

 Club Espresso is located in Buam-dong, one of the relatively-less-crowded-but-getting-popular-neighborhood (ugh!) in Seoul that offers high concentrations of quality food and coffee.
 Surrounded by impressive galleries, hidden restaurants, traditional teahouses and studios for many South Korean homegrown designers, Buam-dong makes a family and couple friendly location for a weekend outing.

 I especially love the warmth of the wooden interior.
 It was a building made of red bricks, with rustic wooden furniture decorating the space.
 I love the wooden tables and chairs by the windows and the huge counter where visitors can sample different blends and single origin coffees before purchasing one that fits their taste and liking.
 The menu consists of three categories: drip coffee, single-origin espresso, and espresso variations, each category offer at least 5 different beans/beverages.

 Up on the second floor of the café was a huge roasting area.
 Connecting the roasting room was a corridor, filled up with cupboards exhibiting a rich collection of barista tools and accessories any coffee fanatic would love spending hours exploring.
 I could vividly remember how delighted I was every time I swing open the wooden door and found the delicious smell of the coffee emanating from the bar.